Ketamine May Relieve Depression By Repairing Damaged Brain Circuits

 In mice, the drug appears to quickly improve the functioning of certain brain circuits involved in mood, an international team reported Thursday in the journal Science.
 Then, hours later, it begins to restore faulty connections between cells in these circuits.

-The finding comes after the Food and Drug Administration approved Spravato in March, a nasal spray that is the first antidepressant based on ketamine.
+The finding comes after the Food and Drug Administration in March approved Spravato, a nasal spray that is the first antidepressant based on ketamine.

 The anesthetic version of ketamine has already been used to treat thousands of people with depression.
 But scientists have known relatively little about how ketamine and similar drugs affect brain circuits.

-The study offers "a substantial breakthrough" in scientists' understanding, says Anna Beyeler, a neuroscientist at INSERM, the French equivalent of the U.S. National Institutes of Health, who wasn't involved in the research.
+The study offers "a substantial breakthrough" in scientists' understanding, says Anna Beyeler, a neuroscientist at INSERM, the French equivalent of the National Institutes of Health, who wasn't involved in the research.
 But there are still many remaining questions, she says.

 Previous research has found evidence that ketamine was creating new synapses, the connections between brain cells.
 But the new study appears to add important details about how and when these new synapses affect brain circuits, says Ronald Duman, a professor of psychiatry and neuroscience at Yale University.